 Future Value: $509,854.40

-A good example for this kind of calculation is a savings account because the future value of it tells how much will be in the account at a given point in the future.
+A good example of this kind of calculation is a savings account because the future value of it tells how much will be in the account at a given point in the future.
 It is possible to use the calculator to learn this concept.
 Input $10 (PV) at 6% (I/Y) for 1 year (N).
 We can ignore PMT for simplicity's sake.
-Pressing calculate will result in a FV of $10.60.
+Pressing calculate will result in an FV of $10.60.
 This means that $10 in a savings account today will be worth $10.60 one year later.